XuanyiZ/Text-Normalization/README.md

 ### GUI Implementation

 The GUI is implemented using modern techniques with web development.
 The wrapper is Electron and the framework is Vue.js.
 Electron configuration is in `src/index.html` and `src/index.js`.
 Vue component `src/normalizer.vue` is using Semantic UI to create the feed list.
-A Twitter client is connected at the creation of the component, stream API is hooked to a function that continuously push new tweets to the array.
+A Twitter client is connected at the creation of the component, stream API is hooked to a function that continuously pushes new tweets to the array.

-Normalizing process is achieved through using [Subprocess](https://www.npmjs.com/package/subprocess) to spawn a python instance to execute `normalize_tweets.py` with the input being the tweet and its output parsed to substitute the chosen tweet.
+Normalizing process is achieved by using [Subprocess](https://www.npmjs.com/package/subprocess) to spawn a python instance to execute `normalize_tweets.py` with the input being the tweet and its output parsed to substitute the chosen tweet.

 ## Training & Testing